Frequently Asked Questions About Wood

 Nope.
 Most wood species, when sliced cross-grain, need to dry slowly to prevent cracking.
 I air dry my logs and my slices.

+Just when ya think ya heard it all, one customer said she wouldn’t buy my wood slices if I killed the tree.
+Don’t worry, I hug ’em first!
+We harvest trees that have recently been blown down in a storm, or had to be removed due to overhead electrical wires.
+We also check Craigs List from time to time to see if there is someone needing tree removal from their property.
 Wood found on the ground is usually highly spalted, full of bugs and worms, and the side that is laying on the ground stays wet and starts to rot quickly.
 Most of the time the wet side will lose its bark quickly, and generally is not suitable for slicing up.
-If caught in time, we may use that fallen tree to make lumber instead.
+If caught in time, we may use that fallen tree to make lumber instead. |

 What I have cut and ready to ship is posted for sale on this website.